 Good glycemic control in type 1 diabetes requires attention to diet, exercise, and insulin therapy.
 All three components should be coordinated for ideal control.
 Self-monitoring of blood glucose (SMBG) is a core component of good glycemic control.
 Patients on multiple injections daily should consider SMBG before meals, occasionally after meals and at bedtime, and before exercising to assess presence and adequate treatment of hypoglycemia, and before any task during which hypoglycemia could have particularly dangerous consequences.
 Some patients will need to check their blood glucose 6-10 times daily.

 As continuous glucose monitoring (CGM) technology continues to improve, the indications for its use are likely to expand.
 Evidence supports use of CGM for improved glucose control in adults and children.
 Appropriate use of CGM is when it is targeted at people with type 1 diabetes who have hypoglycemic unawareness, frequent hypoglycemia, or continued poor control during intensified insulin therapy, and at those who are willing to use CGM frequently.
 The limiting factor for tight glycemic control in type 1 diabetes is hypoglycemia.
-Well-controlled blood pressure and lipids and avoidance of smoking are essential components of cardiovascular risk reduction.

 Including technology-based methods, along with individual and group settings, are recommended for the delivery of effective diabetes self-management education and support.
 This approach can be used for adults, as well as children and adolescents.